ValueMaps

 Collective identity and shared values in a blink

-Helping them answer the following questions:
+Challenging them to answer the following questions:

 • How can we brand ourselves for our customers?